Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Properties of moving striped patterns

-where the numerator $N_{k_1}$ is given in Eq.~\eqref{eq:pert_form_N_k1}.
-One can see that $k_1$ smoothly interpolates between its value in the stationary stripe phase at $\px = 0$~\cite{Martone2021b} and its value in the plane-wave phase at $|\px| = 1$, denoted by $k_1^{\mathrm{PW}}$, Eq.~\eqref{eq:soc_k1_pw}.
-Notably, the perturbative result~\eqref{eq:res_k1} when evaluated at $|\px| = 1$ exactly matches the second order expansion of $k_1^{\mathrm{PW}}$ in $\hbar\Omega_R / 4 E_R$.
-Finally, we emphasize that $k_1$, like the other observables discussed below, should remain invariant under the sign change of the Raman coupling.
-It is therefore an even function of $\Omega_R$.
+where the numerators $N_{k_c}$ and $N_{k_1}$ are given in Eqs.~\eqref{eq:pert_form_N_kc} and~\eqref{eq:pert_form_N_k1}, respectively.
+One can see that $k_c$ is an odd function of $\px$, and takes negative (positive) values for $\px > 0$ ($\px < 0$).
+On the other hand, $k_1$ is an even function of $\px$ and positive by definition.
+It is maximum at $\px = 0$, where it recovers its value in the stationary stripe phase~\cite{Martone2021b}, and minimum at $\px = \pm 1$.
+We have checked that in the limit $\px \to 1$ the combination $k_c + k_1$ tends to the condensation wave vector $k_1^{\mathrm{PW}}$ characterizing the plane-wave phase, and given by Eq.~\eqref{eq:soc_k1_pw}; similarly, one has $k_c - k_1 \to - k_1^{\mathrm{PW}}$ as $\px \to -1$.
+Notably, the sum of the perturbative results~\eqref{eq:res_kc} and~\eqref{eq:res_k1} when evaluated at $\px = 1$ exactly matches the second order expansion of $k_1^{\mathrm{PW}}$ in $\hbar\Omega_R / 4 E_R$.
+Finally, we emphasize that $k_c$ and $k_1$, like the other observables discussed below, should remain invariant under the sign change of the Raman coupling.
+They are therefore even functions of $\Omega_R$.

-As already illustrated in Fig.~\ref{fig:dens_profiles}, moving stripes exhibit a population imbalance between the spin-up and spin-down components, resulting in a finite spin polarization.
-In general, the spin polarization $\langle \sigma_z \rangle$ is an odd function of $\px$, being positive for $\px > 0$ and negative for $\px < 0$.
+As already illustrated in Fig.~\ref{fig:dens_profiles}, moving stripes exhibit a population imbalance between the spin-up and spin-down components, resulting in a finite bare spin polarization.
+In general, the average bare spin polarization density $\bar{s}_z$ is an odd function of $\px$, being positive for $\px > 0$ and negative for $\px < 0$.
 Within second order perturbation theory in the Raman coupling, it takes the form

-where the coefficient $N_{\langle \sigma_z \rangle}$ is defined in Eq.~\eqref{eq:pert_form_N_sz}.
-This expression shows that $\langle \sigma_z \rangle$ increases linearly with $\px$ for small $|\px|$, in agreement with numerical results plotted in Figs.~\ref{fig:observables}(c1)-(c2).
-The spin polarization reaches its maximum magnitude at $\px = \pm 1$, where it coincides with the value $N k_1^{\mathrm{PW}} / k_R$ characteristic of the plane-wave phase (see Sec.~\ref{sec:model}).
-It is worth noting that $\langle \sigma_z \rangle$, like the stripe wave vector $k_1$, decreases as the Raman coupling increases.
-This behavior reflects the reduced separation between the single-particle energy minima at stronger Raman couplings, which in turn leads to a diminished spin polarization associated with each minimum.
+where the coefficient $N_{\bar{s}_z}$ is defined in Eq.~\eqref{eq:pert_form_N_sz}.
+This expression shows that $\bar{s}_z$ increases linearly with $\px$ for small $|\px|$, in agreement with the numerical results plotted in Figs.~\ref{fig:observables}(d1)-(d2).
+The average bare spin polarization density reaches its maximum magnitude at $\px = \pm 1$, where it coincides with the value $\bar{n} k_1^{\mathrm{PW}} / k_R$ characteristic of the plane-wave phase (see Sec.~\ref{sec:model}).
+It is worth noting that $\bar{s}_z$, like the stripe wave vector $k_1$, decreases as the Raman coupling increases.
+This behavior reflects the reduced separation between the single-particle energy minima at stronger Raman couplings, which in turn leads to a diminished bare spin polarization associated with each minimum.
+We recall that the average momentum density $\bar{p}_x$ is proportional to $\bar{s}_z$ [see Eq.~\eqref{eq:soc_stripe_mom_spin}] and therefore shares the same properties.